- Parents Home

-Irritable bowel syndrome (IBS) is a common intestinal problem that can cause cramps, gas, bloating, diarrhea, and constipation.
-It's sometimes called a "nervous stomach" or a "spastic colon."
-Certain foods can trigger the symptoms of IBS.
-So can anxiety, stress, and infections.
+Irritable bowel syndrome (IBS) is a common intestinal problem that affects the colon (the large intestine).
+It can cause cramps, gas, bloating, diarrhea, and constipation.
+It's sometimes called a "nervous stomach" or "spastic colon."

-Although IBS can be uncomfortable and embarrassing for kids, it doesn't cause serious health problems.
-Doctors can help kids manage IBS symptoms with changes in diet and lifestyle.
-Sometimes doctors will prescribe medicines to help relieve symptoms.
+IBS can be uncomfortable and embarrassing, but it doesn't cause serious health problems.
+Doctors can help kids and teens manage IBS symptoms with changes in diet and lifestyle.
+Sometimes they prescribe medicines to help relieve symptoms.

-IBS symptoms last for at least 3 months and include at least two of the following:
+But having gas or a stomachache once in a while doesn't mean someone has IBS.
+Doctors consider it IBS when symptoms last for at least 3 months and include at least two of these signs:

 - pain or discomfort together with changes in how often a person has to go to the bathroom

-- pain or discomfort along with changes in the way the stool (poop) normally looks.
-Some people get constipated and their stools become hard (and difficult to pass).
+- pain or discomfort along with changes in their stool (poop).
+Some people get constipated, and their poop is hard and difficult to pass.
 Others have diarrhea.

 There is no specific test for IBS.
-Doctors usually diagnose it by asking about symptoms and by doing a physical exam.
-Your doctor will also want to know if anyone in the family has IBS or other gastrointestinal problems.
+To diagnose it, doctors ask about symptoms and do an exam.
+They'll ask if anyone in the family has IBS or other gastrointestinal problems.

-Answering questions about things like gas and diarrhea can be embarrassing for kids.
-Assure your child that the doctor deals with issues like this every day and needs the information to help your child feel better.
+Talking about things like gas and diarrhea can be embarrassing for kids.
+Reassure your child that the doctor deals with issues like this every day and needs the information to help your child feel better.

-The doctor may suggest that you help your child keep a food diary to see if certain foods trigger IBS symptoms.
-The doctor may also ask about stress at home and at school.
+The doctor may suggest keeping a food diary to see if any foods trigger your child's IBS symptoms.
+The doctor might ask about stress at home and at school.

-Most of the time, doctors don't need medical tests to diagnose IBS, but sometimes they order blood and stool (poop) tests, X-rays, or other tests to make sure another medical problem is not causing the trouble.
+Most of the time, doctors don't need medical tests to diagnose IBS.
+Sometimes they order blood tests and stool tests, X-rays, or other tests to be sure another medical problem isn't causing the symptoms.

 There's no cure for IBS.
 But many things can help reduce IBS symptoms, including:

 - Changes in eating.
-Some kids with IBS find that careful eating helps reduce or get rid of IBS symptoms.
-Your child might have to avoid milk and dairy products, drinks with caffeine, gassy foods, or other foods that seem to trigger the symptoms.
-Some people with IBS feel better when they eat smaller, more frequent meals.
+Some kids find that careful eating helps reduce or get rid of IBS symptoms.
+Your child might have to avoid milk and dairy products, caffeine, gassy foods, or other foods that seem to bring on problems.
+Eating smaller, more frequent meals also might help.

 - Changes in lifestyle.
-If your child's IBS seems to be related to stress, talk about what you can do to help manage pressures related to school, home, or friends.
+If IBS is tied to stress, talk about what your child can do to manage pressures related to school, home, or friends.

 - Regular exercise.
 Exercise can help digestion.
 It's also a great stress reliever.

 - Medicines.
 Doctors sometimes prescribe medicines to treat diarrhea, constipation, or cramps.
 Antidepressants may help some people with pain management and depression.
-Talk with your doctor before giving a child with IBS any over-the-counter medicines for diarrhea, constipation, cramps, or other digestive problems.
+Talk with your doctor before giving your child any over-the-counter medicines for diarrhea, constipation, cramps, or other digestive problems.

 - Counseling and coping strategies.
-If your child has a lot of anxiety or seems depressed, your doctor might recommend a child psychologist or therapist.
+If your child seems very anxious or depressed, your doctor might recommend seeing a psychologist or therapist.
 Therapy, hypnosis, breathing exercises, or other relaxation techniques can help some people manage IBS.

 IBS can affect your child's quality of life.
-Talk with your doctor about ways to manage IBS to help your child lead an active and healthy life.
+Talk with your doctor about ways to manage it to help your child lead an active and healthy life.

 - Milk Allergy in Infants